TheodoreGillot/TheodoreGillot/README.md

 </p>

 - 🔭 I’m currently working on projects in data analysis and business strategy.
-- 🌱 I’m learning more about Python, SQL, and data visualization.
+- 🌱 I’m learning about Python, SQL, data visualization and Assembly for fun !
-- 📫 How to reach me: [tgillot@albertschool.com](mailto:tgillot@albertschool.com)
+- 📫 How to reach me : [tgillot@albertschool.com](mailto:tgillot@albertschool.com)
-- 💬 Ask me about business analytics, data science, and project management.
+- 🔗 Connect directly to me via [Linkedin](https://www.linkedin.com/in/th%C3%A9odore-gillot-a62566239/) !
+- 💬 Don't hesitate to message me, I'm always #OpenToWork and actually looking for internships.

 ---